tux4kids/tuxmath/docs/README.txt

     More Options - this will be developed into the menus to set options not directly related to math questions, such as toggling the music on and off, playing fullscreen vs. windowed, using cities vs. igloos, and the like.
+    Now it just has the "Demo" mode, as well as credits and project information.

     Use the [UP] and [DOWN] arrow keys to select what you wish to do, and then press [ENTER / RETURN / SPACEBAR].
 Or, use the mouse to click the